Home » Special Diets » Gluten Free » Cucumber Tomato and Avocado Salad

 avocado toast with burrata and egg

-However, this avocado and tomato salad is one of my favorite (and easiest) ways to use avocados, whenever I can steal them away from my resident squirrel!
+However, this cucumber, tomato and avocado salad is one of my favorite (and easiest) ways to use avocados, whenever I can steal them away from my resident squirrel!
 If I have edamame, I make this delightful edamame salad instead, which also is a salad which requires no lettuce leaves or greens.

 by Christina Conte serves 2